 For mainstream schools following this syllabus the requirement to provide religious education for all pupils, including those with a special educational need, has been made clear.
-All schools are reminded of the estimates of minimum curriculum time for religious education [Time for RE A03].
+All schools are reminded of the estimates of minimum curriculum time for religious education.
 No exception is made within this recommendation for pupils with a special educational need.

 Chapter 6 of the SEND Code 2015 says all pupils should have access to a broad and balanced curriculum para 6.12.
 This necessarily includes the National Curriculum and religious education, and pupils in the Foundation Stage.

 It outlines a ‘graduated approach to teaching and learning, which is a four step cycle of actions (assess, plan, do, review).
 Differentiated teaching tasks are recommended see Ch 6. para 6.37.
 Teachers should support students with a clear set of expected outcomes and provision should be accurately recorded.
 All teachers are responsible and accountable for pupil progress in their classes.
 Para 6.36.
 It is recommended that schools should review the quality of teaching for pupils who consistently underachieve.
 They should also be alert to other factors related to social and emotional well being like bullying or bereavement, that may temporarily affect learning.